 In 1941, the Mary Swords DeBaillon Louisiana Native Iris Society was formed by a group of Louisiana iris enthusiasts.
 In 1948, the group changed its name to the Society for Louisiana Irises.
-The Society, its membership having grown to about 185 members, proposed legislation in 1950 to replace the magnolia blossom with the Louisiana iris.
-In an effort to appease the magnolia supporters, legislation was also proposed to make the magnolia the official state tree.
+The Society, its membership having grown to about 185 members, proposed legislation, in 1950, to replace the magnolia blossom with the Louisiana iris as Louisiana's official state flower.
+In an effort to appease the magnolia supporters, legislation was also proposed that would make the magnolia the official state tree.

 "I was proud of the fact that our crowd made a dignified, logical presentation of the facts, based on an appeal to reason, and devoid of criticism of the magnolia or sarcasm directed at those who supported it.
 The reverse was true of our opponents.
 Their appeal was purely emotional; many of their statements were not factually correct, and they directed ridicule at our native iris and all those who would champion its official recognition as the state flower."

 Very often, legislation naming "official" symbols with biological roots is not very specific, neglecting reference to scientific names of any sort.
 In 1990, the Louisiana iris was made the official state wildflower.
-The statute seems to indicate that only this one species, I. giganticearulea, can be considered the "official" wildflower.
+The statute indicates that only one species, Iris giganticearulea, can be considered the "official" wildflower of Louisiana.